What happens to Christians who stray, or follow another Jesus, another Spirit, or another gospel?

 As I have explained elsewhere, “shipwrecked faith” does not equal “Christian burning in hell.”
 But it’s still a bad idea to thrust aside your good conscience.

 Paul repeatedly warns about the need to hold “onto faith and a good conscience” (1 Tim 3:9, Acts 24:16).
 He’s not saying, “Avoid sin to keep your conscience clear.”
-He’s saying, “Treasure what Christ has done for you.
-He has cleansed you 100%” (Heb 10:22).
+He’s saying, “Treasure what Christ has done for you” (Heb 10:22).
 If we don’t value what Christ has done, it won’t be long before…

 6. We lose our freedom (Gal 5:1, Col 2:8)